mauricio/mauricio.github.com/_posts/2014-02-24-ruby-object-conversions.md

 - useful
 ---

 This new year I decided I'd do a bit less of community work by [answering stuff at SO](http://stackoverflow.com/users/293686/mauricio-linhares) and mailing lists and would contribute more actual code to OSS projects.
 So, from time to time I wander about projects I use, and try to contribute by fixing stuff and sending PRs.

-This has actually led me [to figure out some interesting stuff]({% post_url 2014-02-01-never-match-against-ruby-default-execeptions-at-your-tests %}) and a [new bugfix I did for rspec-mocks](https://github.com/rspec/rspec-mocks/pull/577) a couple days ago sent me down the rabbit hole of Ruby's object conversions.
+This has actually led me [tqo figure out some interesting stuff]({% post_url 2014-02-01-never-match-against-ruby-default-execeptions-at-your-tests %}) and a [new bugfix I did for rspec-mocks](https://github.com/rspec/rspec-mocks/pull/577) a couple days ago sent me down the rabbit hole of Ruby's object conversions.

 ## The Bug

 The actual bug was found indirectly by [@adamstegman](https://github.com/adamstegman).
 He was using test doubles in `raise` statements and they were causing a `RuntimeError` to be raised instead of the class he was using as a double, so his specs weren't matching the expected error.
 In Ruby, you can raise objects of type `Exception`, strings or objects that act like strings.

 These two last cases are the interesting ones here, string or string like objects.

 So, what is a string like object?

 In Ruby, a string like object is any object that has a `to_str` method defined on it.
 So, methods that expect to take a string, will usually check if there is a `to_str` method defined there if the object isn't a string.

 For `rspec` doubles, having the `to_str` method defined made them coercible to string (an unintended side effect, most likely) and raised it's string representation.